George Holburn Snowden

 George Holburn Snowden NA (December 17, 1901 - December 15, 1990) was an American sculptor.
-He was elected to the National Academy of Design in 1941, was recipient of the 1927 Rome Prize as well as receiving the Royal Academy Order of Merit.
+He was elected to the National Academy of Design in 1941, received the 1927 Rome Prize, and received the Royal Academy Order of Merit.
 He was an apprentice to Robert George Eberhard, chairman of the Yale School of Sculpture and protégé of Auguste Rodin.
-Rodin bequeathed his sculpting tools to Eberhard, who in turn passed them to Snowden.
+Snowden's work was featured in a retrospective at the Smithsonian.
 Snowden's daughter M.L.
-Snowden apprenticed under him, and later received Rodin's tools.
-Snowden's work was featured in a retrospective at the Smithsonian.
+Snowden apprenticed under him.